As each one has received a gift, use it to serve one another as good stewards of God’s varied grace.1 Peter 4:10

 A Stewardship Way of Life Leads to Discipleship

 “The US Bishop’s Pastoral Letter on Stewardship invites all Catholics to invest themselves— time, talent and treasure— in the mission and ministries of the Church.
 This invitation is a challenge for each of us to live a life of gratitude, accountability, and generosity.
-A stewardship way of life is a way that truly seeks to live as a disciple of Jesus.”
+A stewardship way of life in a way that truly seeks to live as a disciple of Jesus.”
 Excerpted from The Christian Steward by Harry Verhiley

 Have you wondered what Stewardship as a Way of Life means?
 See how the Stewardship Way of Life is being lived out in parishes of the Archdiocese of Seattle.